Prison: Youth detention facilities

 Prisons for juveniles are known by a variety of names, including "youth detention facilities", "juvenile detention centers", and "reformatories".
-The purpose of youth detention facilities is to keep young offenders away from the public, while working towards rehabilitation.
+The purpose of youth detention facilities is to keep young offenders away from the public while working towards rehabilitation.
 The idea of separately treating youthful and adult offenders is a relatively modern idea.
 The earliest known use of the term "juvenile delinquency" was in London in 1816, from where it quickly spread to the United States.
 The first juvenile correctional institution in the United States opened in 1825 in New York City.
 By 1917, juvenile courts had been established in all but 3 states.
 It was estimated that in 2011 more than 95,000 juveniles were locked up in prisons and jails in the United States (the largest youth prisoner population in the world).
 Besides prisons, many other types of residential placement exist within juvenile justice systems, including youth homes, community-based programs, training schools and boot camps.

 Like adult facilities, youth detention centers in some countries are experiencing overcrowding due to large increases in incarceration rates of young offenders.
 Crowding can create extremely dangerous environments in juvenile detention centers and juvenile correctional facilities.
 Overcrowding may also lead to the decrease in availability to provide the youth with much needed and promised programs and services while they are in the facility.
-Many times the administration is not prepared to handle the large number of residents and therefore the facilities can become unstable and create instability in simple logistics.
+Many times the administration is not prepared to handle the large number of residents, and therefore the facilities can become unstable and create instability in simple logistics.

 In addition to overcrowding, juvenile prisons are questioned for their overall effectiveness in rehabilitating youth.
-Many critics note high juvenile recidivism rates, and the fact that the most of the youths that are incarcerated are those from lower socio-economic classes (who often suffer from broken families, lack of educational/job opportunities, and violence in their communities).
+Many critics note high juvenile recidivism rates, and the fact that most of the youths that are incarcerated are those from lower socio-economic classes (who often suffer from broken families, lack of educational/job opportunities, and violence in their communities).